Poet Amanda Gorman, 22, Reads Work She Wrote for Joe Biden's Inauguration: 'The Dawn Is Ours'

 Gorman became the youngest poet in memory to read at an Inauguration Day ceremony

-In a work titled "The Hill We Climb," which she wrote for the occasion in keeping the traditions of past inaugural poets, Amanda Gorman spoke of the pain and possibility of becoming something else, something better.
+In a work titled "The Hill We Climb," which she wrote for Wednesday's inauguration of President Joe Biden in keeping the traditions of past inaugural poets, 22-year-old Amanda Gorman spoke of the pain and possibility of becoming something else, something better.

-"Let the globe, if nothing else, say this is true: That even as we grieved, we grew: That even as we hurt, we hoped, that even as we tired, we tried, that we'll forever be tied together, victorious," she read in a rhythmic lilt, hands accentuating her words.
+"Let the globe, if nothing else, say this is true: That even as we grieved, we grew: That even as we hurt, we hoped, that even as we tired, we tried, that we'll forever be tied together, victorious," she read in a rhythmic lilt as her hands performed a delicate ballet accentuating her words.

 "Not because we will never again know defeat," she went on, "but because we will never again sow division.